Bug report #5475

 Adding of features, deleting of features and changing of attributes and of geometries are independent operations on provider level and are therefore handled in separate database transactions in the postgres provider.
 Therefore the split "transaction" actually consists of several database transactions and the successful transactions are removed from the current edit session and cannot be rolled back, while the unsuccessful transactions are rolled back and stay in the current edit session.

-#18 Updated by Giovanni Allegri almost 12 years ago
+#18 Updated by Giovanni Allegri over 12 years ago

 Ok, but I think that (if it would be possible/paid/sponsored/etc) it should be different.
 A split operation should be treated as a single transaction.
 It's like for a money exchange: you would never treat the withdrawal an the accounting as two independent transactions (I hope!) :)

-#19 Updated by Jürgen Fischer almost 12 years ago
+#19 Updated by Jürgen Fischer over 12 years ago

 Giovanni Allegri wrote: